-When it comes to home repairs and renovations, hiring a licensed contractor isn't just a nice-to-have—it's essential protection for you, your home, and your investment.
+When it comes to home repairs and renovations, hiring a licensed contractor is an important step that can help protect you, your home, and your investment.

 What Does It Mean to Be Licensed?